alphagov/wcag-primer/README.md

 # Contributing

-This WCAG Primer is for everyone.You can help make sure it stays up to date by:
+This WCAG Primer is for everyone.
+You can help make sure it stays up to date by:

 1. Making changes to the [WCAG primer on Github](https://github.com/alphagov/wcag-primer).